You will pay in-state/in province tuition/fees directly to your host campus.

 Criminal Justice: Criminal Justice, Criminology, Systems of Justice

-Earth Sciences: Astronomy, Astrophysics, Earth Science, Geohydrology, Geology, Paleontology, Science
+Earth Sciences: Astronomy, Earth Science, Geohydrology, Geology, Physical Sciences, Planetary and Space Sciences, Science

-Education: Bilingual, Child Development, Early Childhood, Elementary Education, English, French, Junior High/Middle School, Learning Disabilities, Mathematics, Physical Education, Secondary Education, Social Science Education, Special Education, Teaching English as a Second Language (TESL)
+Education: Early Childhood, Elementary Education, English, French, Junior High/Middle School, Mathematics, Music, Physical Education, Science, Secondary Education, Social Science Education, Spanish, Special Education

-Engineering: Civil and Environmental Engineering, Civil Engineering, Computer Engineering, Electrical Engineering, Engineering, Engineering Physics, Environmental Engineering, Mechanical Engineering
+Engineering: Civil and Environmental Engineering, Civil Engineering, Computer Engineering, Construction Engineering, Electrical Engineering, Engineering, Environmental Engineering, Mechanical Engineering

-Environmental Studies: Environmental Engineering, Environmental Sciences, Environmental Studies, Natural Resources, Natural Resources/Science/Management
+Environmental Studies: Environmental Engineering, Environmental Management, Environmental Sciences, Environmental Studies, Fire Science, Natural Resources, Natural Resources/Science/Management, Sustainability Studies

-Foreign Language: Arabic (some courses), Chinese (some courses), French, German, Japanese (some courses), Navajo, Spanish
+Foreign Language: Arabic (some courses), Chinese (some courses), French, German, Japanese (some courses), Languages, Navajo, Spanish

-General Studies: Arts and Science, Gender Studies, Humanities, Interdisciplinary Studies, Liberal Studies
+General Studies: Arts and Science, Gender Studies, Humanities, Interdisciplinary Studies, Liberal Studies, Natural Sciences, Social Sciences

-Geography and Urban Studies: Applied Indigenous Studies, Cartography, Environmental Planning, Geography, Planning, Spatial Geographic Information Science
+Geography and Urban Studies: Applied Geography, Applied Indigenous Studies, Cartography, Environmental Planning, Geography, Planning, Spatial Geographic Information Science

-Health and Safety Sciences: Community Health, Dental Hygiene, Exercise Science, Gerontology, Health Science, Mental Health, Nursing, Paramedical Studies
+Health and Safety Sciences: Exercise Science, Gerontology, Health Science, Public Health, Wellness and Alternative Medicine

 Industrial Studies: Construction Management